 The Tax Cuts and Jobs Act

-(the Act) was highly anticipated by the private equity community because of the potential impact on deals, portfolio companies and the funds themselves.
-The Act is the most significant tax reform legislation in decades and does indeed have far-reaching implications for private equity firms.
+(TCJA) was highly anticipated by the private equity community because of the potential impact on funds themselves.
+The TCJA is the most significant tax reform legislation in decades and does indeed have far-reaching implications for private companies structured as private equity (PE) firms.
 At each level, there are key provisions that require evaluation and assessment of the impact on the business at both the fund and portfolio.
-The Act creates tremendous opportunities for funds that adjust their planning to incorporate the changes.
+The TCJA creates tremendous opportunities for funds that are adjusted to incorporate the changes.

-The Act eliminates the previously allowed two-year carryback period on NOLs but now allows NOLs to be carried forward indefinitely.
+The TCJA eliminates the previously allowed two-year carryback period on net operating losses (NOLs) but now allows NOLs to be carried forward indefinitely.
 Previously, carryforwards were limited to 20 years.
 However, the amount of NOL carryforward that can be used in any given year is now limited to 80% of taxable income.

 Immediate expensing of capital expenditures

-Under the Act, businesses can expense 100% of the purchase price of both new and used equipment.
+Under the TCJA, private companies can expense 100% of the purchase price of both new and used equipment.
 This is a significant improvement over previous bonus depreciation rules and may make asset deals more attractive.

 Interest expense limitations

-Businesses will now be able to deduct net business interest expense only up to 30% of the equivalent of earnings before interest, taxes, depreciations, and amortization (EBITDA).
-After 2021, that limit will be tightened even further, to 30% of the equivalent of EBIT.
+Private companies will now be able to deduct net business interest expense only up to 30% of the equivalent of earnings before interest, taxes, depreciations, and amortization (EBITDA).
+After 2021, that limit will be tightened even further, to 30% of the equivalent of EBITDA.

 Repatriation toll tax

-The Act requires a deemed income inclusion to impose a one-time tax on previously unrepatriated earnings of 15.5% for cash and cash equivalents and 8% for other assets.
+The TCJA requires a deemed-income inclusion to impose a one-time tax on previously unrepatriated earnings of 15.5% for cash and cash equivalents and 8% for other assets.
 After the tax is imposed, the foreign earnings can be brought back tax-free.
-There is a significant amount of deferred U.S. business earnings currently held in foreign jurisdictions, so there will likely be significant capital returning to the U.S., although some companies will be facing steep tax bills from the transition tax itself.
+There is a significant amount of deferred U.S. business earnings currently held in foreign jurisdictions, so there will likely be significant capital returning to the United States, although some private companies will be facing steep tax bills from the transition tax itself.

 The holding period necessary for carried interest to qualify for long-term capital gains treatment has been increased from one year to three years.
 Given that the highest individual rate is 37%, while long-term capital gains are taxed at 20%, recipients of carried interest should carefully examine the underlying investments to ensure proper timing.

-While this change hasn’t been widely publicized, owners of pass-through entities face new, stricter limits on their ability to use losses to offset other types of income.
+While this change hasn’t been widely publicized, private company owners of pass-through entities face new, stricter limits on their ability to use losses to offset other types of income.

 How will rate changes impact pricing multiples?

-Given the new lower rates, funds may also wish to look at the value of on-shoring versus off-shoring — is it time to think about bringing overseas operations back to the U.S. to take advantage of lower rates?
+Given the new lower rates, fund managers may also wish to look at the value of on-shoring versus off-shoring — is it time to think about bringing overseas operations back to the United States to take advantage of lower rates?
 Of course, your modeling needs to consider your entire tax picture.
-For example, while the Act provides for 100% depreciation at the federal level, states may not necessarily follow suit.
+For example, while the TCJA provides for 100% depreciation at the federal level, states may not necessarily follow suit.
 Models need to consider overall effective tax rates, not just the federal rate.

 How will tax attributes like NOLs and interest limitations affect your deal?